 I recently had lab work done that identified a vitamin D deficiency.
-My level was 8 and my doctor says that 30 is considered a normal level.
+My level was eight and my doctor says that 30 is considered a normal level.
 I was then prescribed a vitamin D2 pill to help bring my levels up.
 I just read something that said vitamin D3 is the preferred type to use as a supplement and that 30 isn’t considered the “normal” level anymore, that the number should be closer to 40 or 50.

 A few questions: Is it better to use D3 or D2?
 What level is considered normal?
 What are the effects of vitamin D deficiency?

 Ahh, good ‘ole vitamin D — one of the most versatile and important vitamins.
 When combined with calcium, vitamin D promotes calcium absorption, helps maintain bone health, and is crucial for bone growth and remodeling.
 Adequate levels of vitamin D can prevent rickets in children and help protect adults from osteoporosis.
 Vitamin D is also important for regulation of cell growth, neuromuscular and immune function, and reduction of inflammation.
 Many genes that regulate cell growth, differentiation, and cell life cycle are also regulated in part by vitamin D.

 The 25-hydroxy vitamin D test is currently the most accurate way to measure a person’s vitamin D level.
 Normal levels of vitamin D range between 30 and 74 ng/mL, and levels below 12 ng/mL are considered high risk for vitamin D deficiency.
 Speaking with your health care provider may help you better understand your test results.
 Extremely low levels of vitamin D can cause bones to become thin, brittle, or misshapen.
 Vitamin D deficiency is also associated with an elevated risk of cancers of the colon, breast, and prostate; high blood pressure and cardiovascular disease; osteoarthritis; and immune-system abnormalities.